ADA-ANU/rems/cadre-docs/sync_forked_repo_with_REMS_repo.md

     ```
 <br>

-## The alternative and easy way to sync the CADRE Backed application repository (https://github.com/CSCfi/rems.git) with the original REMS repository is by using GitHub website.
+## The alternative the easy way to sync the CADRE Backed application repository (https://github.com/CSCfi/rems.git) with the original REMS repository is by using GitHub website.

 ### Follow below steps to sync using GitHub website: